Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Theoretical Analysis

 \begin{lemma}[Mean-square convergence] PSO-Fed converges in the mean-square sense under Byzantine attacks with a suitable stepsize~\cite[Sec.~III-B]{lari2024analyzing}. \end{lemma}

 \begin{lemma}[Steady-state MSE decomposition]~ Under mean-square convergence, the steady-state MSE of PSO-Fed admits the decomposition~\cite[Sec.~III-C]{lari2024analyzing}

 \end{lemma}

-\begin{remark}[Interpretation of the MSE decomposition] The steady-state MSE~\eqref{eq:steady-state-mse} decomposes into three additive terms: \begin{enumerate} \item $\Ecal_{\boldsymbol{\phi}}$: error due to observation noise as it propagates through the learning dynamics (affected by partial sharing, client scheduling, and stepsize), \item $\Ecal_{\boldsymbol{\omega}}$: error induced \emph{exclusively} by Byzantine perturbations (the key quantity for attack resilience), \item $\Ecal_{\boldsymbol{\Theta}}$: irreducible error due to observation noise that is independent of the learning dynamics. \end{enumerate} \end{remark}
+\begin{remark}[Interpretation of the MSE decomposition] The steady-state MSE~\eqref{eq:steady-state-mse} decomposes into three additive terms: \begin{enumerate} \item $\Ecal_{\boldsymbol{\phi}}$: error due to observation noise as it propagates through the learning dynamics (affected by partial sharing, client scheduling, and stepsize), \item $\Ecal_{\boldsymbol{\omega}}$: error induced \emph{exclusively} by Byzantine perturbations (the key quantity for attack robustness), \item $\Ecal_{\boldsymbol{\Theta}}$: irreducible error due to observation noise that is independent of the learning dynamics. \end{enumerate} \end{remark}

-\begin{lemma}[Partial sharing attenuates Byzantine contribution] Partial sharing and client scheduling reduce the Byzantine-induced term $\Ecal_{\boldsymbol{\omega}}$, thereby enhancing resilience to model-poisoning attacks~\cite[Sec.~IV]{lari2024analyzing}.
+\begin{lemma}[Partial sharing attenuates Byzantine contribution] Partial sharing and client scheduling reduce the Byzantine-induced term $\Ecal_{\boldsymbol{\omega}}$, thereby enhancing robustness to the considered model-poisoning attacks~\cite[Sec.~IV]{lari2024analyzing}.
 In particular, when $\Sbf_{k,n}$ selects $M$ parameters uniformly at random, the expected energy (squared $\ell_2$-norm) of the injected perturbation in the aggregated update is attenuated by a factor $M/D$. \end{lemma}